Sweets from a Stranger (film): Release and reception

-Sweets From a Stranger is released in 1987.
+The film was released in Bologna, Italy on April 2, 1987.
+This was followed by screenings in Bari on April 3, Milan on April 10, and other locations in Italy.
 Film critic and historian Roberto Curti described the audience and critical reception to the film as being "cold to say the least".
 From a contemporary review in Corriere della sera, a reviewer stated "for our part, we think Ferrini went way over his head."

 From retrospective reviews, Howarth stated that "emphasis on the social aspect of the film will likely be off-putting for some more thrill hungry viewers" while stating that "Ferrini paces the material wery well and the actors all give very credible performances" noting that "Ferrini ensures that the film is engaging as both a drama and a thriller."
 Luther-Smith stated that "despite [Ferrini]'s best intentions, I would rather sit through [Ferrini-scripted Rings of Fear] ten times than watch this docu-drama again."
 Curti stated that the film was an uneasy mixture of violence, patronizing character study, and weak dialogue.